 The virus has killed four of her relatives.
 She knows it could kill her too because of her poor health.

 “I don’t know if I’m angry or am just numb to it,” Watson said.

-She recently had her first appointment with her heart doctor since the pandemic hit, and was told her increasing fatigue may be from the leaky valve.
+Her doctor thinks her increasing fatigue may be from the leaky valve.
 She understands that COVID-19 cases are more urgent but the delays are frustrating.

-Meantime, she has watched the news, seen the protests on TV, heard about them trashing the local pharmacy.
-She supports the cause but not the property damage.
+Meantime, she has seen the protests on TV and supports the cause but not the property damage.

 She’s been racially targeted, not by police but by strangers who disparage her white boyfriend with racist terms and by elderly